lananovikova10/howtoberlin/anmeldung.md

 If you're married, bring your translated marriage certificate.
 It's important!!!!

-During the Anmeldung appointment, you get a registration certificate (Meldebescheinigung/Meldebestätigung/Anmeldebestätigung).
+As a result of the Anmeldung appointment, you get a registration certificate (Meldebescheinigung/Meldebestätigung/Anmeldebestätigung).
 This document confirms your official address in Germany.
 You often need it to open a bank account, get a cellphone contract, apply for state benefits, etc.

 After your first Anmeldung, you will also get a 11-digit [tax ID](finanzamt.md) (Steueridentifikationsnummer a.k.a Personnlische Identifikationnummer, a.k.a IdNr). !!Don't mix it up with Steuernummer!! :)